-If you want the full on fitness tracker experience, Fitbit allows full customizing of your tracker.
+If you want the full-on fitness tracker experience, Fitbit allows full customizing of your tracker.
 That includes fully interchangeable bands and faceplates.
-Now this is where things start to look more promising, with a huge caveat.
-The mini-upgrades for looks are very cheap looking.
+Now, this is where things start to look more promising, with a huge caveat.
+The mini-upgrades for looks is very cheap looking.
 Every now and then you will come across one that doesn’t look like cheap plastic.

 Garmin has been both praised and lauded for their integration into the fitness watch market.
 And since the most important thing is tracking fitness, that’s a bad thing.
 Buyers can purchase a Garmin and get the correct styling for a suit.
 Or they can stick with a Fitbit and its hit or miss design.

 It’s the classic case of looks over functionality, which is one of the deadliest phrases for any suit wearer.
-To avoid this, smartwatches seem to be the happy medium.
+To avoid this, smartwatches seem to be a happy medium.